 What is unit testing?

-Unit tests focus on a single part of a whole application in total isolation, usually, a single class or function.
-Ideally, the tested component is free of side effects so it is as easy to isolate and test as possible.
+Unit tests focus on one part of an application in total isolation.
+Usually, that means a single class or function.
+The tested component should be free of side effects so it is easy to isolate and test.
+Without this level of isolation, testing can become more challenging.

 Unit testing is also the heart of an advanced software development process called test-driven development.
 In the test-driven dev process, DevOps professionals and developers write tests before implementation.
 The goal is to have the specification of a single unit roll out before its realization.

 While the enforcement aspect of such a contract can be appealing, there are notable downsides.
-The specification needs to be exact, and the test writers need to know at least part of the implementation from a conceptual point of view.
+The specification must be exact, and the test writers should know at least part of the implementation from a conceptual point of view.
 This requirement contradicts some Agile principles.

 Now that we have explored unit testing in detail, we can learn how integration testing differs.